Isotope separation: Techniques

 The third type of separation is still experimental; practical separation techniques all depend in some way on the atomic mass.
 It is therefore generally easier to separate isotopes with a larger relative mass difference.
 For example, deuterium has twice the mass of ordinary (light) hydrogen and it is generally easier to purify it than to separate uranium-235 from the more common uranium-238.
 On the other extreme, separation of fissile plutonium-239 from the common impurity plutonium-240, while desirable in that it would allow the creation of gun-type fission weapons from plutonium, is generally agreed to be impractical.

 Enrichment cascades

 All large-scale isotope separation schemes employ a number of similar stages which produce successively higher concentrations of the desired isotope.
 Each stage enriches the product of the previous step further before being sent to the next stage.
 Similarly, the tailings from each stage are returned to the previous stage for further processing.
 This creates a sequential enriching system called a cascade.

-There are two important factors that affect the performance of a cascade.
+There are two important factors that characterize the performance of a cascade.
 The first is the separation factor, which is a number greater than 1.
 The second is the number of required stages to get the desired purity.